Court Foils Attempt to Block Corporate Transparency Act CAI’s Motion Denied

 Don't Risk Non-compliance

 Ballotmanagement.com offers a solution to help property managers comply with the CTA.
 The application easily allows for the collection of necessary information from board members, generate the required reports, and files them with FinCEN systematically.
-Ballot Management can set up all of management’s associations on the application quickly and complain is then very easy for management and its boards.
+Ballot Management can set up all of management’s associations on the application quickly and compliance is then very easy for management and its boards.
 Whenever changes need to be made (for example, a board member changes or the information a board member submits for themselves changes), they can be done right in Ballot Management and an update report send systematically to FinCEN so that the association and it management company are in compliance and no penalties will be assessed.

 Related Articles